 Smiling Tri Coach is run by Kate and Mel who have years of experience helping athletes of all abilities to maintain a healthy balance between their training and performance goals and the challenges of everyday life.

-Whether you own your own business, work full time or are a busy mum, our background enables us to tune into your individual challenges and understand how difficult these challenges might be when you are trying to perform to your best.
+Whether you own your own business, work full time or are a busy parent or carer, our background enables us to tune into your individual challenges and understand how difficult these challenges might be when you are trying to perform to your best.
 We have been there, done it, and Mel has got the T-shirt!

-We are delighted to have been chosen in 2019 as the Approved Coaching Supplier by OP Events who organise the Wilmslow Triathlon, South Manchester Triathlon and the Oulton Park Duathlons.
+We are delighted to have been chosen as the Approved Coaching Supplier by OP Events who organise the Wilmslow Triathlon, South Manchester Triathlon and the Oulton Park Duathlons, and McA Fitness & Events who are a leading Go Tri Race Organiser.

 I started coaching triathlon around the time of London 2012.
 I had just had my second child and was looking for a new career direction.
 I like to think that the discovery of my passion for coaching is an Olympic Legacy!

 I grew up as a swimmer and competed regularly at a Regional level.
 I was a fly and freestyle swimmer which lent itself nicely to getting involved in triathlon in my twenties.
-I have always been sports mad, also competing in cross country, athletics and tennis in my youth.
+I have always been sports mad, also competing in cross country, athletics and tennis.
 I did my first half marathon when I was 24 and have loved running ever since.

 In terms of my own triathlon performance, my first love at the moment is coaching, so I am purely training for health and fun.
-This may change however…..watch this space!
+I'm a keen pool and open water swimmer.

 I have been involved in sport all my life.
 As a child I was a keen runner regularly competing for Newark Athletics club as a sprinter and in cross country.